KulunuOS/Webstore_test_plan/README.md

 - 2.1.2 Why do we test this scenario
 - 2.1.4 How to test test this
-- 2.1.5 Associated libraries, chosen libraries , prioritization method for selecting
+- 2.1.5 Associated libraries, chosen libraries

     1. endsWith.js
     2. every.js
     3. filter.js
     4. get.js
     5. slice.js

+- 2.1.6 Prioritization method for selecting

+    1. No dependencies on other libraries
+    2. Proper documentation
+    3. The complexity of the function

 ### Scenario 2